premail/premail/README.md

 Run `gulp --tasks` if you want to see all of the options quickly, or skip down to the [full list of options](#full-list-of-options).

+## Setting options

+Look at the [`config.yaml`](config.yaml) file at the root of the project.

+Here you'll find options for setting the names of your `designs` and `emails` directories, which will hold individual designs and emails, respectively.
+You can also change the name of the master template file, and what types of files (`.tpl`, by default) the tool processes as templates.

+Under "Email-building options," you'll see preferences you can set on the rendered emails: Whether to generate a plain-text version, and options on what to include in that version.

 ## Creating a new design